-As our population ages, more and more of us confront elder law-related issues, whether for ourselves or our parents.
+As our population ages, more and more of us are confronted with elder law-related issues, whether for ourselves or our parents.
 Elder law is an aspect of estate planning which focuses on the needs of individuals and their families as they age.
-Issues of aging include accessing and paying for quality health care, identifying the need for long-term care, securing senior housing, and designating trusted individuals for health care and financial decisions.
-Many of our clients are specifically concerned with protecting assets from nursing home costs when applying for Medicare or Medicaid.
+Issues of aging include:

 Clients are often confused about the differences between Medicare and Medicaid.
 Medicare is a federal health insurance program in which most people enroll when they turn 65 years old.
 Because Medicare is an entitlement program, there are no financial qualification rules.

 Medicaid is a state and federal program that provides health coverage for those with low income and minimal assets.
 Medicaid benefits may include basic medical coverage as well as nursing home and assisted living coverage.
 However, Medicaid has strict financial requirements that must be met in order to qualify.

 “Pre-planning” is the term we use to describe our use of irrevocable trusts to protect against future nursing home costs.
 Pre-planning needs to happen at least five years before you or a family member might need nursing home care.
 While nursing home pre-planning is preferable, we can also help if it is not possible.
 “Crisis planning” is the term we use to describe our work if a client or family member is already in a nursing home or will be admitted in the very near future.
 In both situations, we can restructure your assets to protect them from nursing home costs.